leochan2009/openigtlink.github.com/protocols/video.md

 ## Summary

-The Video format supports video codec streaming with metric information including codec protocal name, frame height, frame width, time interval.
-The body section of the VIDEO data consists of two parts: video header to transfer the metric information and video body to transfer encoded video bit stream.
-The numerical values can be 8-, 16-, 32-bit integer, depending on the encoder.
+The MultiMediaSessions message supports multimedia streaming with metric information including number of coded session streams, codec name for individual session stream.
+The body section of the MultiMedia data consists of two parts: multimedia header to transfer the metric information and session streams from the codecs.
-The pixel values can be either big-endian or little-endian.
-This message type could be used for real-time video transmission.
-A demonstration program could be found here: [VideoStreamingOpenIGTLink](https://github.com/openigtlink/VideoStreamingOpenIGTLink)
+The MultiMediaSDP message wraps the Session Initiation Protocol(SIP) and Session Description Protocol(SDP).

 ## Message Types
-### Video bit stream
+### MultiMediaSessions
+The Multimedia session message supports concatenation of several session streams.
+A session stream normally contains the payload descriptor, payload header and the bitstream, though the session stream structure might vary depending on the codec.
+Multimedia session message wrappes the session streams and handles the socket communication among servers and clients.
+This might deteriorate the performance the codecs, as some codecs have their own RTP packet management, for example, H264 and H265 could aggregation several small NAL unit into a single RTP packet.
 <table border="1" cellpadding="5" cellspacing="0" align="center">
 <tr>
 <td style="background:#e0e0e0;"> Data